 by Mark Binder

-Joy is something that we can create in the moment and immediately transmit from one person to another.
+I believe that joy is something that we can create in the moment and immediately transmit from one person to another.
 Joy spreads without being diminished and although it always fades, joy can be recreated with a thought, a memory, or a story.

 Start with fun.
 Add characters, setting, problems and POW!
 We’re off.